MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/back-up-customizations.md

 ### Backing up sandboxed solutions in SharePoint Server
 <a name="SandboxedSolutions"> </a>

-You cannot back up only sandboxed solutions.
+You can't back up only sandboxed solutions.
 Instead, you must back up the farm, Web application, or content database with which the sandboxed solution is associated.

 ## Back up authored site elements in SharePoint Server
 <a name="AuthoredSite"> </a>

-You cannot back up only authored site elements.
+You can't back up only authored site elements.
 Instead, you must back up the farm, Web application, or content database with which the authored site element is associated.

 ## Back up workflows in SharePoint Server
 <a name="Workflows"> </a>

 Workflows are a special case of customizations that you can back up.
 Make sure that your backup and recovery plan addresses any of the following scenarios that apply to your environment:

-- Declarative workflows, such as those that were created in SharePoint Designer, are stored in the content database for the site collection to which they are deployed.
+- Declarative workflows, such as those that were created in SharePoint Designer, are stored in the content database for the site collection to which they're deployed.
 Backing up the content database protects these workflows.

 - Custom declarative workflow actions have components in the following three locations: